marcus-crane/utf9k/uses.md

 ## Text Editor

-I flip flop a lot in this area.
+For most things, I reach for [Visual Studio Code](https://code.visualstudio.com/).
+I use a couple plugins for extra syntax highlighting but that's about it.

-For most things, I reach for [Visual Studio Code](https://code.visualstudio.com/) which I had set up at some point but my configuration was nuked server-side a while back and I haven't bothered to configure anything beyond some basic language plugins.
+When it comes to quick edits, I'll often pop open Neovim with a default [Lunarvim](https://www.lunarvim.org/) configuration.
+I don't know any shortcuts besides moving around, deleting/pasting lines and existing.

-When I need to view extremely large files or I just want to do a quick edit, I'll often reach for [Sublime Text](https://www.sublimetext.com) although it's just using the stock configuration.
+Sometimes I'll reach for [Sublime Text](https://www.sublimetext.com) when it comes to large files or just wanting a scratchpad.
+I actually did buy a license!

 ## Terminal